medicine value

 List of Vaccines in Spanish

-(Last Updated On: July 29, 2020)
+(Last Updated On: June 11, 2024)

-The Value of Medicine:
+The Value of Medicine

 We often argue about the usefulness of things.
 But it isn’t until we are in trouble that we realize the value of things we have.
 Not everyone knows the value of food, but those that have had to work hard for it do.
 In the same way, many people question the usefulness of vaccines.
 Some think that modern medicines are nothing but a hoax to get more money from people.
 Even if you show them the proof of modern medicine’s usefulness, some of them won’t believe it.
 But now that we are living through a pandemic and we have no cure for coronavirus at the moment, everyone realizes how important medicines are.